sav-che/TL-2/Authors/Rogers, Henry Darwin {std. H.D. Rogers}.md

-> [!cite] BHL link: this entry starts at [page 858](https://www.biodiversitylibrary.org/item/103624#page/872/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 858](https://www.biodiversitylibrary.org/page/33190329) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Rogers, Henry Darwin (1809-1866), American geologist; professor of chemistry and natural philosophy, Carlisle, Pa.; studied in England 1831-1833; M.A.
 Univ.
 Pennsylvania 1834; professor of geology ib.
 1835-1846; geologist on the Geological Survey of Pennsylvania 1836-1856; from 1846-1857 residing at Boston working on the report of the Geol.
 Surv.
-Pa.; from 1857-1866 Regius professor of natural history at Glasgow, Scotland. (*H.D.
-Rogers*).
+Pa.; from 1857-1866 Regius professor of natural history at Glasgow, Scotland.
+**Abbreviated name**: *H.D.
+Rogers*

 #### Herbarium and types